-Cycles should be stored (at owners own risk) in the cycle store provided on the ground floor next to the bin store; cycles should not be stored on landings, balconies or anywhere else where they are likely to cause an obstruction.
+Cycles should be stored (at owners own risk) in the cycle store provided on the ground floor of the main building; cycles should not be stored on landings, balconies or anywhere else where they are likely to cause an obstruction.
 Please ensure that you lock your bike to the rack provided and lock the cycle store door behind you.

-9. Getting to Know Your Area
+Getting to Know Your Area